Levine, Jack, b. 1915 d. 2010

 Active in New York, N.Y.; Boston, Mass.

-Collection size: 3.2 linear ft.
+Collection size: 3.2 linear feet

 How to Use this Collection

-- Read the Finding Aid for this collection
+- Read the Finding Aid for this digitized collection

-- Use of original papers requires an appointment and is limited to the Archives' Washington, D.C., Research Center.
-Microfilmed materials must be consulted on microfilm.
+- Use of original papers requires an appointment and is limited to the Archives' Washington, D.C.
+Research Center.
 Contact Reference Services for more information.

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.